CheePS0923/smart_glove/README.md

 # Usage
  1. **Prepare the Data**

    - Ensure that your sensor data is in a CSV format similar to the one used in the project.
-   - Download and import the dataset to appropriate directory
+   - Download and import the dataset to appropriate directory.

 2. **Run the Python Script**
    - After ensuring the dependencies and data are in place, run the provided Python scripts to preprocess the data, extract features, train the model, and evaluate its performance.
    - You can visualize the confusion matrix and see the prediction accuracy to understand how well the model is performing.

 3. **Modify Parameters**
-   - If you want to tweak the program (e.g., change the window size for filtering, or adjust SVM parameters), open the script file (e.g., main.py) and adjust the relevant variables:
+   - If you want to tweak the program (e.g., change the window size for filtering, or adjust SVM parameters), open the script file (e.g., main.py) and adjust the relevant variables.

 4. **View and Save Outputs**
    - The results (confusion matrix, prediction accuracy) will be displayed on the terminal and in graphical windows.